peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 --- abstract

-Status Attestations are verifiable proofs about the validity status of a  digital credential or token, in the form of JSON Web Tokens (JWT) [RFC7519] or CBOR Web Tokens (CWT) [RFC8392].
+Status Attestations demonstrate the validity status of a digital credential or token, such as its non-revocation status.
-Status Attestations are designed to be short-lived and periodically supplied to their holders.
-The holders then present the attestations, along with the associated digital credentials, to the verifiers.
+These attestations are designed to be ephemeral and are periodically provided to digital credential holders, enabling them to present these attestations, along with the corresponding digital credentials, to verifiers.
-The approach defined in this document, using the Status Attestations, eliminates the need for verifiers to seek additional information about a token or digital credential from third-party systems.
+The approach outlined in this document, which utilizes Status Attestations, makes the verifiers able to obtain information about a token or digital credential validity, without requiring any further information from third-party systems, giving particular benefits in the offline use cases and for the levels of privacy of the solution.

 --- middle